MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/packing-slips-transfer-orders.md

 > [!IMPORTANT]
 > The documents must include a digital signature, which requires a connection to a PAC, which is an authorized service provider appointed by the Mexican tax authorities (SAT).
 For more information, see [Set Up PAC Web Services](how-to-set-up-pac-web-services.md).
+>
+> Also, as of January 2022, you must update the Carta de Porte catalogs that define the various codes.
+Microsoft provides a downloadable package at [this location)(https://microsoft.com) that you can import using RapidStart Services.
+For more information, see [Importing Business Data from Other Finance Systems](../../across-import-data-configuration-packages.md).
+Alternatively, if you only use very few codes, you can update the current catalogs manually.

 ## Get started